rhaldkhein/jservice/README.md

 #### Dependency Declaration & Configuration

-Can isolate dependency declaration and configuration into a single file.
-Giving more control and ensure that no implicit dependencies are leaked in.
+Isolate dependency declaration and configuration into a single file.
+Giving more control and ensure no implicit dependencies are leaked in.

-#### Integrate with Node Web Frameworks
+#### Integration with Node Web Frameworks

 Directly infuse web frameworks with dependency injection without changing the middleware's function signature.